Superduperman: Reception

 Until Mad #4, the magazine had not been one of EC's top-selling titles, but "Superduperman" revolutionized their format and led to sales success.
-In his book Comics, Manga, and Graphic Novels: A History of Graphic Narratives, Robert Petersen observes: "In April 1953, Mad #4 included a parody of Superman, 'Superduperman', which originated a new formula that would significantly raise the popularity of the new magazine.
+In his book Comics, Manga, and Graphic Novels: A History of Graphic Narratives, Robert Petersen observes: "In April 1953, Mad #4 included a parody of Superman, ’Superduperman’, which originated a new formula that would significantly raise the popularity of the new magazine.
 Instead of broadly lampooning a genre of comics, 'Superduperman' levelled its sights on a specific and recognizable comic character".

 National, the owners of Superman's copyright, threatened to file a lawsuit over the parody.
 EC and National shared the same lawyer, who advised Gaines to quit publishing parodies.
 While Gaines was weighing this advice, Kurtzman located a legal precedent that backed his and Mads right to publish.
 Gaines hired the author of that precedent to write a brief substantiating EC's position, but the companies' shared lawyer disagreed, siding with National over EC.
 Gaines consulted a third lawyer, who advised Gaines to simply ignore the threat and continue publishing parodies.
-National never filed suit, and this legal cover establishing the basis for Kurtzman's new editorial direction became the bedrock of Mad's humor.
+National never filed suit, and this legal cover established the basis for Kurtzman's new editorial direction that became the bedrock of Mad's humor.

-After the eponymous eight-page story in Mad #4, the character made a cameo appearance in the comic's "Popeye" parody, "Poopeye" (Mad #21).
-In 1968, Mad and DC Comics became part of the same corporate conglomerate, but this did not prevent the magazine from publishing spoofs of the Superman film series, including Superduperman (Mad #208, July 1979), Superduperman II (Mad #226, October 1981), and Stuporman ZZZ (Mad #243, December 1983).